What is a Merchant Services Provider?

 Meanwhile, your merchant services provider will maintain PCI compliance on the payment side.
 This includes tokenizing payment information and putting fraud prevention measures in place.
 Learn more about how Fattmerchant protects your payments.

 We believe that all of this data should be in the hands of business owners to make strategic decisions.
 That’s why we built Omni, our all-in-one payment platform.
-With Omni, not only can you track payments and collect invoices, but you can also view detailed reports about the state of your business.
+With Omni, you can track payments, create payment links, and collect invoices.
+Plus, but you can also view detailed reports about the state of your business.